cpfaff/aggregator/README.md

 ### For Users

-As a user of the Dataset Management Platform, you can:
+As a user of Aggregator, you can:

 1. **Access the Platform**:
    - Navigate to the application URL in your web browser